laurencelundblade/QCBOR/doc/Tagging.md

 times.
 This is not true.

 As stated above, a tag is exactly a tag number and a single data item that is the tag content.
-It's purpose in the encoded CBOR is to indicate something is of a data type.
+Its purpose in the encoded CBOR is to indicate something is of a data type.
 Ignoring it would be like ignoring a typedef or struct in C.